"Consent farms" enabled billions of illegal robocalls, feds say

 Federal regulators filed a complaint against Fluent, a New York-based publicly traded media company that allegedly operated as a consent farm from January 2018 to December 2019.
 FTC officials accuse Fluent of creating fake websites that promise job offers or gift cards to Walmart or UPS.
 Site users were encouraged to complete a form that includes their personal information, and Fluent would then allegedly sell that data to telemarketers, the complaint claims.

-Fluent sold more than 620 million personal data leads to robocallers, and the company now faces a $2.5 million penalty, the FTC said.
+Fluent sold more than 620 million personal data leads to robocallers, and the company now faces a $2.5 million settlement payment, the FTC said.

+Fluent told CBS MoneyWatch that the company shares "the FTC's concerns about the use of robocall technology."

+"Fluent has worked tirelessly and collaboratively with the FTC for over three years, and we are pleased to have reached a resolution," the company said in its statement.
+"Importantly, our settlement with the FTC includes no admission or finding of wrongdoing, and we are confident that our telemarketing consent practices comply with all legal requirements."

 Federal regulators also took legal action against Viceroy Media, a digital marketing company in California that allegedly used websites to capture consumers' personal information.
 In a separate complaint, the FTC accused Viceroy of operating quick-jobs.com and localjobindex.com as a front for capturing personal data.
 The company's two owners — Sunil Kanda and Quynh Tran of California — then sold the data to robocallers, the FTC alleged.